 Mint stocks were ample even until the closing bell.

-Thus, tis was the only chance to make the concordant transition cover as it is the first day of issue plus it is in Kuala Lumpur which is one of the 3 Federal Territories.
+Thus, this was the only chance to make the concordant Federal Territory “transition” cover as it is the first day of issue plus it is in Kuala Lumpur which is one of the 3 Federal Territories.

 Here are some of my handiwork: